 Differential survival benefit of IABPs and PVADs by procedural timing and clinical indication

-Background: Temporary mechanical circulatory support with intra-aortic balloon bumps (IABPs) and percutaneous ventricular assist devices (PVADs) are used to support patients in cardiogenic shock and patients undergoing high risk percutaneous coronary interventions.
-There is limited data comparing the optimal timing and practice patterns between IABPs and PVADs.
+Background: Temporary mechanical circulatory support with intra-aortic balloon pumps (IABPs) and percutaneous ventricular assist devices (PVADs) are used to support patients in cardiogenic shock (CS) and with acute myocardial infarction (AMI).
+There is limited data concerning the optimal timing of placement of IABPs and PVADs, and outcomes based upon indication for placement.

-Methods: Adult patients who received an IABP or PVAD between 2005 and 2011 and for whom information on procedural timing was available were identified in the National Inpatient Sample using ICD-9.
-We compared in-hospital mortality between PVAD and IABP by indication for circulatory support and distinguished between early (on hospital day 0 or 1) and late circulatory support (>7 days post-admission).
+Methods: 98,381 adult patients who received an IABP or PVAD between 2005 and 2011 for CS or AMI and for whom information on procedural timing was available were identified in the National Inpatient Sample.
+We compared in-hospital mortality between PVAD and IABP by timing of placement and indication for placement.

-Results: IABP and PVAD was initiated for cardiogenic shock (CS, 39.1% vs. 29.7%), acute myocardial infarction (AMI) without CS (37.8% vs. 27.5%), or percutaneous coronary intervention (PCI) without AMI or CS (3.4% vs. 33.3%).
-Median hospital length of stay for both IABP and PVAD patients was 8 days (range: 0-261 days vs. 0-81 days), and the vast majority of IABPs and PVADs were placed on the first day of hospitalization (60.0% vs. 51.0%; range: 0-197 days vs. 0-82 days).
-In patients diagnosed with CS, IABP increased mortality compared to PVAD when placed early during admission (30.2% vs. 20.5%, p = 0.0111).
-However, this difference diminished when circulatory support was placed later (33.8% vs. 34.1%, p = 0.9604).
-On the contrary, in patients diagnosed with AMI without CS, IABP decreased mortality compared to PVAD when placed early (10.7% vs. 32.9%, p = 0.0001), although this difference also diminished when the devices were placed later in the hospitalization (26.8% vs. 27.5%, p = 0.9147).
-Finally, in patients who received PCI without a diagnosis of AMI or CS, IABP consistently decreased mortality compared to PVAD irrespective of device timing (early, 6.4% vs. 25.8%, p = 0.0001; late, 10.9% vs. 35.7%, p = 0.0005).
+Results: IABP and PVAD were initiated for the indications of CS (n = 44,217 and 281 respectively), and AMI without CS (n = 53622 and 262 respectively).
+Patients with IABP and PVAD were of similar age (65.1 years vs. 65.3 years, p = 0.72) and similar proportion of female patients (28.5% vs. 32.5%, p = 0.057), but had a higher number of comorbidities (13.2 vs. 10.2, p < 0.001).
+The median hospital length of stay for both IABP and PVAD patients was 8 days, and the majority of IABPs and PVADs were placed on the first day of hospitalization (60.0% vs. 51.0%; range: 0-197 days vs. 0-82 days).
+In patients diagnosed with CS, IABP patients had increased mortality compared to PVAD patients when support was placed on hospital day 0 or 1 (30.2% vs. 20.5%, p = 0.01).
+This difference was not present when support was placed > 1 week post admission (33.8% vs. 34.1%, p = 0.96).
+In patients diagnosed with AMI without CS, IABP patients had decreased mortality compared to PVAD patients when placed on hospital day 0 or 1 (10.7% vs. 32.9%, p = 0.0001), and difference also disappeared when the devices were placed > 1 week post admission (26.8% vs. 27.5%, p = 0.91).

 Conclusions: The survival benefit of IABPs versus PVADs is influenced by the timing of the procedure and the clinical indication for placement.